 It works best with wines with a high acidity.
 A temperature between 10 and 20 ° Celsius is ideal for many fining agents.
 Under these circumstances, microscopic particles may not be detected using these methods; these may be removed subsequently using the alternative techniques filtration. flotation or Centrifuge, By racking or pouring it into another container, the wine is then separated from the fining.
 The various fining processes are sometimes also used in combination (see also below in the section Combination Finishing).

 Many producers especially waive in connection with Organic viticulture or the generation of organic wines on the beautiful and also on the filtration of the wines in order to avoid the loss of taste and flavor that is inevitably associated with these two processes flavorings to avoid.
 The fact of such unfiltered Wine is marketed accordingly.
 Finishing residues are partly returned to the vineyard.
 Due to the cyan compounds, the residues from the blue finish are excluded.
 The individual processes or the most frequently used technical terms are:

-Various iron compounds can get into the wine through fittings (not made of stainless steel), pumps and filters and wine defects such as white breakage and Black break cause.
-By adding yellow Ferrocyanide Copper and iron compounds are converted into an insoluble blue substance that settles to the bottom and is then removed.
-The method was discovered in 1903 by the German wine chemist Dr. Ing.
-Wilhelm Möslinger (1856-1930), therefore one called the blue shade also earlier "Möslinger-Schönung".
-It is thus the wine error Frost taste fought.
+Various iron connections can get into the wine through fittings, pumps and filters (not made of stainless steel) and wine defects such as white breakage and Black break cause.
+By adding yellow Ferrocyanide copper and iron compounds are converted into an insoluble, blue substance that settles on the bottom and is then removed.
+The process was discovered in 1903 by the German wine chemist Dr. Wilhelm Möslinger (1856-1930), which is why the blue color used to be called "Möslinger color".
+It also becomes the wine error Frost taste fought.